 Snipe Dales is one of the few semi-natural wet valley systems still surviving in Lincolnshire.
 It is an area of two halves with mixed woodland in the Country Park and wet valleys, grassland and scrub in the nature reserve.
 This diversity supports a wide range of birds and other wildlife including butterflies and dragonflies.

 Walking through the landscape is pleasant at any time of year.
 In autumn and winter, treecreepers and goldcrests forage in the woodlands, along with siskin and bramblings.
 In the spring, with the return of migrating warblers and the breeding season getting underway, the valleys and woods are filled with bird song.

 Snipe Dales is open at all times.

 Paths are steep in places.
-Many are hard surfaced, though can be muddy in places.
+Many are hard surfaced, though those in the Nature Reserve can be muddy.
+Sturdy footwear or wellingtons are advisable.

 How to get there

 Snipe Dales is between Horncastle and Spilsby off the B1195.
 It is well signposted from the A158 and B1195.

 Buses from Horncastle or Spilsby can make a diversion to stop at Snipe Dales using the CallConnect service.

 There is a small charge for parking at Snipe Dales.

 Income from the parking charge supports the work across the site.